Why is my water cloudy?

 The nitrogen cycle is the most important and fundamental principal of controlling a closed aquatic environment.
 No one should begin an aquarium without fully understanding what the nitrogen cycle is and how it works.
 The illustration and the description explain the four steps in the nitrogen cycle.

-Third: The nitrite is converted by a second aerobic bacteria (Nitrobacter) into a far less toxic compound called Nitrate.
+The nitrite is converted by a second aerobic bacteria (Nitrobacter) into a far less toxic compound called Nitrate.
 Nitrate levels in excess of 50 ppm in freshwater or 10 - 15 ppm in marine aquariums can cause stress, encourage disease and stunt growth.
-Be sure to regularly monitor nitrates with a test kit.
+Be sure to regularly monitor nitrates with a nitrate test kit

 Note: Some home water supplies contain nitrates.
 Water changes with this water will not be effective.
 A reverse osmosis or deionization unit may be necessary in these cases.